- 1/3 cup butter, softened

 - 2 teaspoons confectioners' sugar

 - Coat a 10-in. fluted tube pan with cooking spray and dust with flour.
 Spoon half of the batter into prepared pan.
-Combine sugar and cinnamon; sprinkle half over batter.
+Combine cinnamon and remaining sugar; sprinkle half over batter.
 Repeat layers.

 - Bake at 350° for 40-50 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Dust with confectioners' sugar.
 Yield: 14 servings.